 NordVPN’s connection protection also compares favorably with its competitors, as it uses military-grade encryption and offers a kill switch, as well as DNS and IPv6 leak prevention.
 It also offers ad-blocking and malware blocking, which is a definite plus.

 Privacy is also industry-standard thanks to a strict no-server-logs-ever policy and a willingness to accept cryptocurrency as a subscription payment.
 All NordVPN servers are run solely from RAM, never writing any data to a physical hard drive.
 This means all data is wiped when the servers are rebooted.

 If you enjoy streaming video, playing games online, or sharing large files, you should still be happy with NordVPN’s connection performance, as it provides some of the fastest speeds of any VPN provider I’ve ever tested.
-No data caps to be found here.
+No data caps are to be found here.

-App support is also acceptable from this provider thanks to apps for Amazon Fire, Android, Android TV, iOS, Linux, macOS and Windows devices.
+App support is also acceptable from this provider thanks to apps for Amazon Fire, Android, Android TV, iOS, Linux, macOS, and Windows devices.
 The macOS app now offers native support for Apple’s M1 Macs.

 Chrome and Firefox browser extensions are available, as is compatibility with numerous router makes and models.
 Up to six devices can simultaneously connect to the service.

 24/7 customer support is available from the provider, featuring around-the-clock live chat, email support, and a searchable support library.

 - Servers in Thailand and 58 other countries